gotamist/nlp/README.md

 still useful as a baseline.
 Here, a Hidden Markov Model is used and various regularizations are used to deal with the problem of data sparsity.
 Further details in the README in the project directory.

+The use of different parts of speech provides a window into complexity and sometimes, obfuscative intent.

 ### Machine translation